11 Apr 2019

 You can read more about how to play catch-up with your super here.

 Usually, people aged 65 to 74 need to satisfy a work test to make voluntary super contributions, while those aged 75 and over are generally unable to contribute to their super.

-However, that changed on 1 July 2018, with people aged 65 or over now able to make a non-concessional contribution to their super of up to $300,000 using the proceeds from the sale of their main residence, regardless of their work status, super balance, or contribution history.
+However, that changed on 1 July 2018, with people aged 65 or over now able to make contributions to their super of up to $300,000 using the proceeds from the sale of their main residence, regardless of their work status, super balance or contribution history.

 For couples, both spouses can take advantage of this opportunity, which means up to $600,000 per couple can be contributed toward super.

 To qualify, the contracts of sale must be exchanged on or after 1 July 2018.
 On top of that, the property that’s sold also needs to have been your (or your spouse’s) main place of residence at some point in time, and you need to have owned the home for at least 10 years.